sebetc4/rust_music_mcp_server/documentation/tools/mb/mb_artist_search.md

 ### Parameter Details

 - **search_type** (required)
-  - `"artist"`: Search for artists by name
+  - `"artist"`: Search for artists by name or fetch by MBID
-  - `"artist_releases"`: Search for releases by a specific artist
+  - `"artist_releases"`: Search for releases by a specific artist (by name or MBID)

 - **query** (required)
   - Artist name for search (e.g., "Radiohead")
-  - Or MBID for direct lookup (e.g., "a74b1b7f-71a5-4011-9441-d0b5e4122711")
+  - Or artist MBID for direct lookup (e.g., "a74b1b7f-71a5-4011-9441-d0b5e4122711")
-  - Tool automatically detects MBID format and performs direct lookup
+  - Tool automatically detects MBID format and performs direct fetch instead of search

 - **limit** (optional)
   - Range: 1-100